Sport in Portugal: Football

 Football is the most popular sport in Portugal, and the country has produced footballers who became known worldwide.
 Players such as Eusébio, Luís Figo and Cristiano Ronaldo are the most noted Portuguese footballers.
 Portuguese football managers are also noteworthy, with the most notable one being José Mourinho at club level, and Fernando Santos at national team level.

-The Portugal national football team is among the higher-rated national football teams in Europe and the world, having won one European Championship title in 2016 and one UEFA Nations League in 2018.
+The Portugal national football team is among the higher-rated national football teams in Europe and the world, having won one UEFA European Championship title in 2016 and two UEFA Nations League titles in 2019 and 2025.
 The Primeira Liga, the country's top professional league, is the most widely known sport events in the country, where football teams such as S.L.
 Benfica, FC Porto, and Sporting CP are the main contenders.
 Other important clubs are Belenenses and Boavista.
 These five clubs are the only ones to have become champions of the Portuguese league.

 Portuguese football teams have performed well in the UEFA Champions League and UEFA Cup competitions, reaching regularly the last stages of those competitions and winning a number of trophies.
 Portugal has a large number of top football stadia.
 There are three UEFA 5 star stadia in Portugal along with many other featuring state of the art facilities which are distributed across the country.